Blackboard Establishes Center for Excellence in the United Arab Emirates

 Blackboard Teams Up With the Higher Colleges of Technology

-Founded in 1988, the Higher Colleges of Technology (HCT) is now one of the UAE’s largest applied higher educational institutions.
-At present, approximately 23,000 students attend UAE’s 16 modern, technology-oriented campuses in Abu Dhabi, Al Ain, Dubai, Fujairah, Madinat Zayed, Ras Al Khaimah, Ruwais and Sharjah.
-The campuses serve both women and men and offer a wide range of programs from Applied Media and Computer Information Science to Education and Engineering Technology & Science.
+Over the past thirty years, the Higher Colleges of Technology (HCT) has become one of UAE’s largest applied higher educational institutions.
+At present, over 20,000 students attend 16 HCT technology-oriented campuses in Abu Dhabi and Dubai among other locations.
+The campuses serve both women and men and offer a wide range of program such as Applied Media and Computer Information Science.

 The Blackboard Center for Excellence in the Middle East